Magnon Damping as a Probe of Kondo Coupling in Magnetically Ordered Systems

-To examine the momentum dependence of the damping, we plot the results of the low-energy spin-wave excitations and their damping constant as a function of momentum in Fig.~\ref{fig:qdependence}.
-Let us take the excitations at 90~K as an example, where the spin waves are most coherent with the least damping~(Fig.~\ref{fig:damping}).
-The energy scans along [110] and [001] directions are plotted in Fig.~\ref{fig:qdependence}(a) and (b), respectively.
-As ${\bm Q}$ increases, we observe a gradual shift in the peak center to higher energy, accompanied by a broadening of the linewidth and a weakening of the scattering intensities, indicating the nature of damped spin waves.
-We perform DHO fittings to these scans at various ${\bm Q}$s to extract and plot the momentum dependence of $E_0$~[Fig.~\ref{fig:qdependence}(c) and (e)] and $\gamma$~[Fig.~\ref{fig:qdependence}(d) and (f)] for the two directions.
-To fit these low-energy ferromagnetic spin waves at small ${\bm Q}$s, we use the quadratic dispersion relation of $E_0=\Delta+D{\bm Q}^2$, where $\Delta$ is the spin gap and $D$ is the spin-wave stiffness.
-The fittings give $D$ of $54.5\pm0.8~{\rm meV~{\AA}^2}$ for the [110] direction~[Fig.~\ref{fig:qdependence}(c)] and $70.9\pm1.1~{\rm meV~{\AA}^2}$ for the [001] direction~[Fig.~\ref{fig:qdependence}(e)] at 90~K. Concerning $\gamma$, it appears to increase with $\bm{Q}$ for both directions at the first glance.
-However, the detailed relationships with the reduced wavevector $q$ differ, as they follow quasi-quadratic ($\sim q^{2.2}$)~[Fig.~\ref{fig:qdependence}(d)] and linear dependencies~[Fig.~\ref{fig:qdependence}(f)] for the in-plane and out-of-plane directions, respectively.
+{\bf Momentum dependence of the scaling behaviour}\\ To examine whether these behaviours can also be observed in other momenta, we plot the results of the low-energy spin-wave excitations and their damping rate as a function of momentum in Fig.~\ref{fig:qdependence}.
+We focus on the excitations at 90~K, where the spin waves are most coherent with the least damping.
+The energy scans along [110] and [001] directions are plotted in Fig.~\ref{fig:qdependence}a,d.
+As ${\bf Q}$ increases, the peak centers shift gradually to higher energies, accompanied by a broadening of the linewidth and a weakening of the scattering intensities, indicating the nature of damped spin waves.
+We perform DHO fittings to these scans to extract the momentum dependence of $E_0$~(Fig.~\ref{fig:qdependence}b,e) and $\gamma$~(Fig.~\ref{fig:qdependence}c,f) for the two directions.
+The dispersions are fitted using the quadratic relation $E_0=\Delta+D{\bf Q}^2$, where $\Delta$ and $D$ are the spin gap and spin-wave stiffness, respectively.
+The fittings yield $D$ of $54.3\pm0.8~{\text{meV~{\AA}}}^2$ for the [110] direction~(Fig.~\ref{fig:qdependence}b) and $71.2\pm1.3~{\rm {meV~{\AA}}}^2$ for the [001] direction~(Fig.~\ref{fig:qdependence}e) at 90~K. For $\gamma$, we found a quasi-quadratic dependence ($\sim q^{2.2}$) in the in-plane direction (Fig.~\ref{fig:qdependence}c) and a linear dependence in the out-of-plane direction (Fig.~\ref{fig:qdependence}f).